symmetryinvestments/zfs-on-root-installer/README.md

 --------

 There are two different installer image files created:
+- IMG file
 - ISO file
-- img file

-In most circumstances, the ISO image is the one you should be using.
-If your EFI BIOS is particularly old, you may find that the img file works better (if you do find this, please create a ticket letting us know as much details as possible - ideally, we could improve the ISO image to work)
+In most circumstances, the IMG image is the normal version to use as it is a standard EFI bootable disk image.

 These installer image files can be downloaded from the github [release](https://github.com/symmetryinvestments/zfs-on-root-installer/releases)